The benefits of walking go well beyond improving your physical health.

-“From burning calories to boosting your mood, walking is an easy way to work exercise into your days and improve your health,” says Dr. Richard Smith, internal medicine doctor at Geisinger 65 Forward.
+“From burning calories to boosting your mood, walking is an easy way to work exercise into your days and improve your health,” says Richard Smith, MD, internal medicine doctor at Geisinger 65 Forward.

 Here are just 5 health benefits you can get from a taking daily walk:

 1. Manage or lose weight

 Walking burns calories and, depending on your pace and how long you walk, it can help you lose weight.

 “Walking is a great form of cardio,” says Dr. Smith.
 “Even for people who don’t enjoy cardio or can’t do higher intensity cardio because of joint pain.”